zthurman/fizzpy/README.md

-# NeuroFizzmath
+# NeuroFizzMath

 Welcome to NeuroFizzMath, a python library for numerically solving various differential equations.

 ## Intended functionality
-* This simple webapp opens on a Welcome page which takes a summoner name as input
-* When the summoner name is entered it redirects to the main screen which displays the summoner name, summoner id and summoner level as well as various statistics about the summoner's play
-* The Champions page, accessible from the navbar, displays the number of champions available in League of Legends
-* The About page tells you less than you've been told here
-* The Contact page tells you who to bother when the functionality of the app is anything other than what is described here
+* This library is meant to be used for generating solution arrays for differential equations
+* The base of the project is NeuroFizzMath.py and the solutionGenerator method therein
+* Valid model inputs at this time are:
+    -'VDP',
+    -'LIF',
+    -'FN',
+    -'ML',
+    -'IZ',
+    -'HR',
+    -'HH'

 ## Known issues
 Every effort will be made to keep the items on this list as few as possible with additional information regarding the issue status.

 Issue | Status
 ------------ | -------------
-There's a lot of hardcore math in this project, there will most likely be bugs sprinkled around. | Fact of Life
+There's some gnarlymaths in this project, there will be bugs. | Assertion

 ## Copyright: